CenturyLinkCloud/mdw/docs/_docs/guides/mdw-studio.md

 ### 1.1 Installation
   - **Get IntelliJ IDEA**
     The [Community Edition](https://www.jetbrains.com/idea/download/) works fine for MDW Studio.
-If you happen to have IntelliJ Ultimate (or WebStorm, etc), you can use this instead.
+If you happen to have IntelliJ Ultimate, WebStorm, etc; you can use one of these instead.
   - **Install the MDW Studio plugin**
     - Stable Release
       **TODO**